-One way to build up your email reputation, and thus improve your email delivery, is by sending your emails at a consistent frequency.
+One way to build up your email reputation and improve your email delivery, is by sending your emails at a consistent frequency.
 If you send emails at erratic times of the day, week or month, you may cause your readers to stop reading or interacting with your email.
 And since ISPs monitor engagement, your email delivery could drop, so stick to a regular schedule.
 But when to send?
 Early?
 Late?
 Mondays?
 Fridays?

 Figuring out the best cadence for sending your messages can be tricky, so you should test it thoroughly.
-Sending too frequently can lead to higher spam complaints and unsubscribes, whereas sending too infrequently can lead to unengaged readers and eventually higher bounce rates or bad email delivery.
+Sending too frequently can lead to higher spam complaints and unsubscribes, whereas sending too infrequently can lead to unengaged readers and, eventually, higher bounce rates or bad email delivery.
 However, a good rule of thumb is to send no more than one email per week and no fewer than one email per month.

 Tip 5: Boost your open rates with automated follow-up emails

 What do you do if subscribers miss your first email entirely?
 Maybe their inbox was full that day, or you just sent it at a bad time.
-When this happens, you can always resend the email a few days later to re-engage the “non-responders.”
+When this happens, you can always resend the email a few days later to re-engage the nonresponders.

-© 2015 – 2016, Alan Harris.
+© 2018, Contributing Author.
 All rights reserved.